Before you can start cooking elaborate meals, it’s important to make sure to learn the basic kitchen utensils all cooks need and their purpose.

 I have both a metal and a nylon whisk in the utensil drawer.
-The nylon whisk is reserved for use in a pan, such as when I whisk the gravy for country fried steak since I have nonstick pans.
-The metal whisk works great for mixing up sauces in a regular bowl that will be poured over something or for getting those scrambled eggs ready to cook.
+The nylon whisk is reserved for use in a pan since I have nonstick pans.
+The metal whisk works great for mixing up sauces in a regular bowl that will be poured over something.
+Or for getting those scrambled eggs ready to cook.
 A whisk works well for anything mostly liquid that needs to be combined well, and for getting out lumps when you add something powdery to a liquid.
 Use a whisk by holding it at an angle and stirring quickly to get air into the mixture.

 A good set of tongs is perfect for when you need to flip a large bit of meat in a pan, for example when making Salisbury steak.
 I like the tongs because you can get a firm grip on the food you are flipping, but can also control it as you are flipping.
 When I am doing pancakes, they aren’t being flipped into anything.
 But when I am flipping the chicken for feta-topped chicken, if I were to use a spatula the marinade it is cooking in would splash everywhere.
 I also like tongs because they are great for reaching in the oven and flipping something over quickly without having to take the entire pan out.